 Then I added rhubarb to my strawberry jam and everything changed.

 It’s a funny thing when you add rhubarb.
-You can make strawberry rhubarb jam with mostly rhubarb and only a bit of strawberries, and it will still taste like strawberry–only better.
+You can make strawberry rhubarb jam with mostly rhubarb and only a few strawberries, and it will still taste like strawberry… only better!
 Rhubarb adds just enough of a sweet tang to keep adult tastebuds happy, and kid tastebuds are none the wiser.

 Thinking back, I wonder if my grandma added rhubarb and just never told me?